 Surgical Weight Loss Solutions in Tampa

 The doctor will work with you to determine which surgical procedure is the best for your individual situation.
-At Florida Hospital Carrollwood, we offer a number of weight loss surgical solutions, including:
+At AdventHealth Carrollwood, we offer a number of weight loss surgical solutions, including:

 Roux-en-Y Gastric Bypass